What Are Multi-Agent Systems? Architecture, Failure Modes and When to Use One

 - Fix: Set maximum iteration limits; use graph-based routing (LangGraph) with explicit termination conditions.

-4. Ambiguous Role Boundaries
+4. Ambiguous Role Boundaries (MAST 1.2, 1.5% of failures)

 - Problem: Two agents attempt the same task, producing conflicting outputs, or no agent claims ownership of a critical step.